Removing Scratches from Stainless Steel Appliances

 Restore It Yourself, Inc

-A. A cheaper (and less messy) alternative to stainless steel conditioners for regular polishing is WD-40.
+A. A cheaper (and less messy) alternative to stainless steel conditioners for regular polishing is WD-40 [linked by editor to product info at Amazon].
 I spray this directly (but lightly-not much is needed) onto the surface and buff dry with a white paper towel or cloth.
 This suggestion was given to me (off the record) by the retailer who sold me my appliances and it works great!
 One can lasts forever and I find it much easier to use than pouring liquid conditioner onto a rag and then only being able to cover a small area before I have to reapply.Sarina Miller

 - Philadelphia, Pennsylvania